Marc Kreydenweiss - Riesling Wiebelsberg Grand Cru 2021

 Food and wine pairings

-Discover shellfish, chicken, Asian cuisine, lemon tart...
+Try it with shellfish, a young chicken, Asian cuisine, a lemon tart...

 Robert Parker - Wine Advocate